Blogs

 Traditional storage tank water heaters have an insulated tank that holds and stores a set amount of hot water.
 The tank usually has a size between 40-80 gallons.

 Cold water enters the tank, where either gas burners or electric heating elements heat it.
-The heated water is stored in the tank, ready for use.
+The heated water is stored in the tank and ready for use.
 These units continually heat and reheat water in the tank even when hot water is not being used.

 Tankless Hot Water Systems